lukaszmachura/pymfa/README.md

-# mfapy
+# pymfa
-MultiFractal Analysis with Python
+Python for MultiFractal Analysis